op07n/fastpages/_posts/2020-03-19-how-whatsapp-and-facebook-will-zuck-you.md

 layout: post
 description: How Whatsapp (and Facebook) will Zuck You.
 categories: [markdown]
-title: description: How Whatsapp (and Facebook) will Zuck You.
+title: How Whatsapp (and Facebook) will Zuck You.
 ---
 # How Whatsapp (and Facebook) will Zuck You